fdovila/pcr-sim/README.md

 ## How-To

-PCR-SIM prints contigs out to Standard Output so you just pipe to a file
+__Installation:__

+Is pretty easy:

+    cd pcr-sim/
+    sudo python setup.py install

+On windows, I'm not sure how to do this.
+Probably something like:

+    cd pcr-sim:
+    python.exe setup.py install

+__Usage:__

+PCR-Sim works like this:

-    pcrsim.py -i input.fasta -f <Forward: 5'->3'> -r <Reverse: 5'->3' > pcr_products.fasta
+    pcrsim -i input.fasta -f <Forward: 5'->3'> -r <Reverse: 5'->3' -o out.fa

-Take note that the reverse primer is still written 5'->3', the script will reverse-complement for you.